scurvy-dog/sonic-dcloud/1-SONiC_101/readme.md

 ## dCloud Session Overview
 When a Cisco dCloud session is launched the scheduler will set a start time at the next quarter-hour mark (top of the hour, 15 after, etc.).
 Upon reaching the start time dCloud builds out the virtual machine environment, which usually becomes available in just a few minutes.

 In the case of the SONiC 8000 Emulator lab the SONiC routers are not immediately available as they need to go through a VXR build process inside the Linux host VMs.
 This step is taken care of automatically by an Ansible 'deploy' playbook which is triggered at lab startup.
-This playbook will launch the dockerized VXR instances that build a SONiC router on each of the Linux host VMs.
-The SONiC build process takes 10-15 minutes to run and your lab won't truly be ready until it completes.
-You may monitor the deploy process as the playbook outputs log entries to two logfiles in /home/cisco on the Jumpbox:
+This playbook will launch the four router VMs and trigger the SONiC build process.
+The build process takes 10-15 minutes to run and your lab won't truly be ready until it completes.
+You may monitor the deploy/build process as the playbook outputs log entries to two logfiles in /home/cisco on the Jumpbox:

 deploy.log - summary deployment info
 deploy.log.detail - more detailed Ansible output